-Now we’d like to hear from you.
 Use the prompts below to spark conversation in your classroom or at the dinner table.
 Or simply use them to help further your own understanding.
-However you use them, we’d love to hear about it in the Comments.

 1. What is Sumner’s explanation for why interest rates have fallen so low?
 How does he describe the state of the economy’s health today, especially in comparison to the immediate aftermath of the financial crisis?
 To what extent do you agree with his diagnosis of the current state of the macroeconomy?

 2. In discussing the “secular stagnation” thesis, Sumner argues that the economy today has two distinct sectors.
 What are they, and how do they help explain variations in interest rates today?
 What does this suggest to you about the future of individual investment and employment opportunities?
 Explain.